What is a battery management system?

 Doing so prevents the power source (battery charger) and load (from an inverter) from overcharging or overextending the battery.
 This protects your battery from over and undercharging and helps to extend its lifespan.

 Thermal management — regulating the battery’s temperature — is another essential function of most BMS.
 Overall, battery capacity is reduced in low temperatures due to chemical reaction rates slowing down considerably.
 Charging below 32 °F (0 °C) is physically problematic as the anode can experience the phenomenon of lithium plating during charging.

 Lithium plating causes permanent damage that reduces battery storage capacity and leaves cells more susceptible to failure if subjected to stressful conditions like vibration.
 If your BMS uses heating and cooling to control the battery pack’s operating temperature, it will keep the battery healthy and lasting longer.

 The features of a BMS vary between models.
 The essential function of a BMS is safety.
-However, maximising performance and longevity comes a close second.
+However, maximizing performance and longevity come a close second.

-A BMS helps you get the most out of your portable power station or solar generator by monitoring the battery and making system adjustments to optimise performance.
+A BMS helps you get the most out of your portable power station or solar generator by monitoring the battery and making system adjustments to optimize performance.